400lbhacker/moleculardocking/README.md

 Applications: Supports research in enzyme kinetics, plant and algal biotechnology, drug synthesis, and environmental applications like waste deamination.

-Any edits based on my code, or any usage of my code please share my name:Joseph Erickson & email: josepherickson135@gmail.com in credits
+Hope You enjoyed, please share my name & email in citations if you use or modify, Joseph Erickson josepherickson135@gmail.com